 What is Whey Protein?

 Whey proteins or concentrates come under the primary step of purification.
-It contains a negligible amount of protein when compared to that of isolate.
+It contains a negligible amount of protein when compared to that isolate.

 This water undergoes further purification processes to pasteurize the liquid whey to kill the bacteria and other microbes present in it.

-Whey protein possesses certainly a lot of benefits including protein provision, it also provides various healing properties, nutritional supplements, and weight gain.
+Whey protein certainly possesses a lot of benefits, including protein provision, it also provides various healing properties, nutritional supplements, and weight gain.

 Main Differences Between Isolate and Whey Protein

-- Whey protein may contain some traces of cholesterol and lactose.
+1. Whey protein may contain some traces of cholesterol and lactose.

 References

-- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6142015/
+1. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6142015/

-- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5537849/
+2. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5537849/

-I am Sandeep Bhandari; I have 20 years of experience in the technology field.
-I have various technical skills and knowledge in database systems, computer networks, and programming.
-You can read more about me on my bio page.
+Sandeep Bhandari holds a Bachelor of Engineering in Computers from Thapar University (2006).
+He has 20 years of experience in the technology field.
+He has a keen interest in various technical fields, including database systems, computer networks, and programming.
+You can read more about him on his bio page.